Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Objectives of Setting Barite Plugs

-A Barite plug is basically a slurry of barite that is pumped down the drill pipe and placed at the bottom of the wellbore.
+A Barite plug is a barite slurry pumped down the drill pipe and placed at the bottom of the wellbore.
 A successful Barite plug should accomplish two things:

 1. Initially, the weight of the barite slurry should kill the well.

-2. After a period of time, the settled barite plug should mechanically block any flow up the wellbore.
+2. After some time, the settled barite plug should mechanically block any flow up the wellbore.

 The well should be killed before a mechanical blockage is established in the wellbore.